-Recently, it is has been shown that many small to moderate eruptions can manifest themselves were manifest during SAGE II and III/ISS data record (Thomason et al., 2021).
-The size information inferred from the 525 to 1020 nm extinction ratios show that a decrease in extinction ratio (increase in aerosol size) following large volcanic eruptions, whereas for small to moderate eruptions, extinction ratios are apparently slightly higher (smaller aerosol size) (Thomason et al., 2021).
-Therefore,

-- we note that inferring aerosol size information for the post-SAGE II period (September 2005 through May 2017) is deficient, particularly following several small to moderate volcanic eruptions.
-We use a similar conversion process monthly climatology of pseudo Ångström exponent for converting OSIRIS extinction coefficient at 750 nm to 525 and 1020 as described in section 2.4 of Kovilakam et al. (2020).
-While this conversion process is a better step forward in combining data sets into a uniform data set, we note that the pseudo Ångström exponent used for conformance does not have any physical meaningthe conversion - 610 process may be deficient in addressing evolving size changes that affect extinction measurements following any perturbed event (Kovilakam et al., 2020)0pt.
+Recently, it is shown that many small to moderate eruptions can manifest themselves during SAGE II and III/ISS data record (Thomason et al., 2021).
+The size information inferred from 525 to 1020 nm extinction ratios show that a decrease in extinction ratio (increase in aerosol size) following large volcanic eruptions, whereas for small to moderate eruptions, extinction ratios are apparently slightly higher (smaller aerosol size) (Thomason et al., 2021).
+Therefore, we note that inferring aerosol size information for the post-SAGE II period (September 2005 through May 2017) is deficient, particularly following several small to moderate volcanic eruptions.
+We use a similar conversion process for converting OSIRIS extinction coefficient at 750 nm to 1020 as described in section 2.4 of Kovilakam et al. (2020).
+While this conversion process is a better step forward in combining data sets into a uniform data set, we note that the pseudo Ångström exponent used for conformance does not have any physical meaning.

-3.2 Comparison of SAGE III/ISS data with CALIOP and OSIRIS
+3.3 Comparison of SAGE III/ISS data with CALIOP and OSIRIS